 - Takes time and patience

-All four of these methods to remove paint from wood work.
+All four of these methods remove paint from wood furniture.
 They all just work differently.

 I would use the oven cleaner and paint stripper to get paint off an entire piece of wood or to strip a furniture piece.

 Update: Since this post was written I’ve stumbled on a new favorite (NON TOXIC, ALL NATURAL) paint stripping product.
 Check out QCS by Stripwell with my full review.
 Y’all this product is a game changer.

 If you want to see more about stripping a piece of furniture with Easy Off Oven Cleaner check out this post.
 Spoiler alert; it wasn’t as successful as I thought it would be.